 What Can Be Expected After Laser Skin Resurfacing?

 When the laser resurfacing procedure has been performed, the surgeon will bandage the treatment area.
 Once 24 hours have passed, the patient will need to keep the treated area as clean as possible.
 Aftercare includes cleaning the treated area up to five times a day and applying a special ointment to keep the treated area hydrated and moisturised.
-The cosmetic surgeon may prescribe a special ointment to use after the treatment or may recommend a specific product you could use to keep the treated area hydrated.
+The cosmetic surgery may prescribe a special ointment to use after the treatment or may recommend a specific product you could use to keep the treated area hydrated.

 Keeping the area hydrated and moisturised could prevent scabs from forming after the procedure.
 Even though it is not possible guarantee that scabs will not appear at all, taking proper care of the skin may prevent scabs from appearing in the first place.

 Patients can also experience some swelling for some weeks after laser resurfacing.
 To reduce the swelling and promote the healing process, it is advised to sleep on an extra pillow at night or to use a cold pack on the treated area for the first 72 hours after the treatment.